codister/django_starter/README.md

 ### Install and configure Nginx

-Run `apt-get install nginx` and press y when asked.
+On your server, run `apt-get install nginx` and press y when asked.

 Upload the nginx configs.
 Run the scp commands on your computer from `deploy/server-conf/`: